 The last photo shows more of Louise’s Abruzzo influences.
 Her own mother, our grandfather’s brother’s wives and a neighbour at a beach house in Delaware, cleaning up after a clamming expedition and meal, no doubt.

-I’m reminded of Louise’s resistance to make lasagne because it was so labour intensive.
-After all she had six children, a part-time job as a nurse and a home to run.
+I’m reminded of Louise’s resistance to making lasagne because it was so labour intensive.
+After all, she had six children, a part-time job as a nurse and a home to run.
 But we always convinced her to make lasagne for special occasions.
 She didn’t make her own pasta though.
 No, she was a modern woman who knew where to buy the good stuff!

 Her lasagne was truly worth the wait.
 She never used a recipe.
 Feeding a large family was intuitive for her.
 For quantities, she worked back from how many people she needed to feed on the occasion.
 Then she doubled it in case any unexpected guests arrived.
 Nothing could be more embarrassing than to run out of food!